Ignore Grief

-Ignore Grief is the thirteenth studio album by American experimental band Xiu Xiu, released on March 3, 2023 by Polyvinyl.
-It was written by band frontman Jamie Stewart and new member David Kendrick.
-It was produced by fellow member Angela Seo, and recorded by Stewart at his home studio in Los Angeles, alongside a wide array of guest musicians including Charlie Looker, Ben Chisholm, Ezra Buchla, Patrick Shiroishi and Ian Wellman.
+Ignore Grief is the thirteenth studio album by American experimental band Xiu Xiu, released on March 3, 2023, by Polyvinyl.
+It was written by band leader Jamie Stewart and new member David Kendrick, formerly the drummer of Devo.
+It was produced by fellow member Angela Seo, and recorded by Stewart at their home studio in Los Angeles, alongside a wide array of guest musicians including Charlie Looker, Ben Chisholm, Ezra Buchla, Patrick Shiroishi and Ian Wellman.
 The album artwork was designed by Janelle Abad, and depicts a white bat over a black background.

 Ignore Grief is a departure from the band's previous album, more in line with the sounds and themes seen in Girl with Basket of Fruit (2019).
 It mainly features a sound that embodies experimental, industrial, and modern classical music.
 Instrumentally, it incorporates orchestral instrumentation including violins, violas, cellos, double bass, flutes and piano, in addition to the electronic percussion and synthesizers typically used by the band, as well as a variety of other instruments, including, gongs, double reed flute and found objects.
 Its lyrical content explores life's horrors and human tragedy, dealing with prostitution, sex trafficking, murder, cults and substance abuse, through two halves, one inspired by real stories, and the other one by imaginary ones, sang each by Seo and Stewart.

-Its lead single, "Maybae Baeby" was released on January 12, 2023.
+The first single, "Maybae Baeby" was released on January 12, 2023, followed by "Pahrump" on February 15.

 Background

 Ignore Grief was announced on January 12, 2023, via the band's social media platforms.
-Regarding the lead single, frontrunner Jamie Stewart said: “In 'Maybae Baeby,' the singer's viewpoint is of a young person hiding in a fantastical conversation with a tarantula in order to escape a physically abusive parent".
+Regarding the lead single, frontrunner Jamie Stewart said: "In 'Maybae Baeby,' the singer's viewpoint is of a young person hiding in a fantastical conversation with a tarantula in order to escape a physically abusive parent".
 The album also marks the first project to feature contributions from new member David Kendrick.

 Composition

 Musical style and influences

-Ignore Grief is a bit of a departure from the band's previous album, more in line with the sounds and themes seen in Girl with Basket of Fruit (2019).
+Ignore Grief departs from the band's previous album, more in line with the sounds and themes seen in Girl with Basket of Fruit (2019).
 It has been described by the band as an experimental, industrial, and modern classical music album.